Mico27/gbs-DynamicProjectilePlugin/README.md

 ### Set Projectile Tile Enter Script

-**`DYNPROJ_EVENT_SET_TILE_ENTER_SCRIPT`**

 Registers a script that runs whenever a projectile's origin point crosses into a new cell of the **Tile enter grid**.
-Only slots with *Run Tile Enter script* ticked trigger it, since it fires far more often than the impact scripts — a shot crossing the screen runs it once per tile.
+Only slots with **Run Tile Enter script** ticked trigger it, since it fires far more often than the impact scripts.
+A shot crossing the screen runs it once per tile.

 The crossing is detected by comparing the cell the origin point started the pass in with the one it ended in, so a projectile fast enough to jump a whole tile reports where it landed rather than every tile on the line between.
 A shot that leaves the screen still reports the tile it left through, before it is retired.